Synthetic cannabinoids: Slovakia

 Spice is legal in Slovakia.
 The National Anti-Drug Unit is considering adding it to the list of controlled substances.
 The latest anti-drug law version (468/2009) valid since January 2010 does not mention active compounds of Spice.

 Spain

 Spice is unregulated in Spain.
 For this reason, Spice is available in grow shop stores or cannabis related stores, and it can be bought and shipped online without any legal impediment from those kind of stores.

 Sweden

-CP 47,497-C6, CP 47,497-C7, CP 47,497-C8, CP 47,497-C9, JWH-018, JWH-073, and HU-210 were all made illegal in Sweden on September 15, 2009.
-The bill was accepted on July 30, 2009, and was put in effect on September 15, 2009.
+CP 47,497-C6, CP 47,497-C7, CP 47,497-C8, CP 47,497-C9, JWH-018, JWH-073, and HU-210 were all made illegal in Sweden in September 2009.

 Switzerland

 Spice has been banned in Switzerland.

 Turkey

-Spice, which is colloquially called bonzai in Turkey, was added to the list of drugs and psychotropic substances on July 1, 2011, by the law numbered as 2011–1310 B.K.K.
-(February 13, 2011 and the Official Gazette No. 27845).
+Spice, which is colloquially called bonzai in Turkey, was added to the list of drugs and psychotropic substances in July 2011.

 United Kingdom

 The UK controls synthetic cannabinoids by analog under the Misuse of Drugs Act, 1971 as Class B drugs.
 Until 2016, synthetic cannabinoids were legally sold in head shops, although the exact compounds available changed over time based on the legislation.
 The UK saw three generations of synthetic cannabinoids within five years where the second and third generations emerged in response to amendments to the Misuse of Drugs Act, 1971, Order 2009 and Order 2013, which classified many first and second generation synthetic cannabinoids as Class B drugs.
 There were two additional amendments in 2016 and 2019, which included in the analog controls many of the most popular synthetic cannabinoids circulating at the time.
 In May 2016, the Psychoactive Substances Act was enacted, which made illegal the production, distribution, sale, supply, and possession in correctional institutions of any substance for human consumption with psychoactive effects.
 This stopped the open sale of synthetic cannabinoids in head shops, although they are still found in use.